 Commercial trucks are significantly larger than the average passenger vehicle.
 The weight difference is immense, with the potential to cause massive destruction to the smaller car during a crash.
-The car occupants typically suffer more severe injuries than the truck driver.
+The car occupants typically suffer more severe injuries than the drowsy truck driver.

-The North Carolina driver fatigue accident lawyers of DeMayo Law Offices can help you seek the financial compensation you need to cover your medical bills, lost wages and other losses associated with the accident.
+The North Carolina driver fatigue accident lawyers of DeMayo Law Offices can help you seek the financial compensation you need to cover your medical bills, lost wages, and other losses associated with the accident.
 The truck driver or trucking company should be held liable for the physical, emotional, and financial harm they caused.

-When you get hurt in a truck accident, pursuing compensation from the truck driver could prove to be a challenge.
+When you get hurt in a truck accident, pursuing compensation from the truck driver could be challenging.
 You might think they should be financially responsible for your injuries since they chose to get behind the wheel feeling tired.
 However, the trucking company could be just as much to blame for the accident.

+Federal regulations limit the number of hours truck drivers can operate their vehicles consecutively to prevent driver fatigue.
 Trucking companies are typically liable for truck accidents when they fail to follow the Federal Motor Carrier Safety Administration (FMCSA) regulations.
 Some of these regulations are:

 These drivers face long hours on the road and typically get paid for every mile they drive or by the route.
 This could result in some truckers taking unnecessary risks.
 Instead of taking the required breaks, they push through the fatigue to get a higher paycheck because of more miles driven or additional routes run.

 A particular FMCSA standard aims to prevent fatigued trucking employees from operating their trucks.
 The hours of service regulations are:

 There are various reasons a fatigued truck driver could end up behind the wheel of a commercial truck.
-When an accident occurs, they could face civil liability or their employer could be at fault for using negligent hiring practices.
+When an accident occurs, they could face civil liability, or their employer could be at fault for using negligent hiring practices.
 Either way, you might be entitled to compensation in an insurance claim or lawsuit, and our North Carolina fatigued driver accident lawyers can help.

-Fatigued truck drivers can lose control of their vehicle and barrel into small cars, causing injuries and fatalities to other drivers and passengers.
+Fatigued commercial truck drivers can lose control of their vehicle and barrel into small cars, causing injuries and fatalities to other drivers and passengers.
 Many of our clients suffer multiple emotional, physical, and financial losses.
 You have the right to pursue a monetary award that compensates you for losses like these: